niteboy17/niteboy17/README.md

 <div align="center">

-*"First, solve the problem.
-Then, write the code."* — John Johnson
+*"If the code works don't fucking touch it"* — Tausif Akbar

 </div>